Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 1428     return false;
 1429 }
 ```

-Note that most of the operation sequence of the checkSignalsAndUpdate is
+Note that most of the operation sequence of the checkSignalsAndUpdate
-very similar to the checkSignalsAndUpdate of the decode stage.
+is very similar to the checkSignalsAndUpdate of the decode stage.
 It checks the stall and squash signal and execute associated code.
-For the stall, it executes the block.
-For the squash it invokes squash function.
+For the stall, it executes the block function.
+For the squash, it invokes the squash function.
-However, in detail there are two noticeable differences in the readFreeEntries
+However, in detail there are two noticeable differences
-and checkStall function.
+in the readFreeEntries and checkStall function.

 ```cpp
 1295 template <class Impl>